Accredited architecture educational institutions will no longer need to apply for a Specific License for Cuba travel

 Ninety percent of what you see inside, from furniture to paintings, is original.
 Though the family obviously kept an impressive collection of Limoges porcelain, French gilded mirrors, Italian marble tables, and Baccarat crystal chandeliers here, it wasn't their primary residence; the house was used mostly to host family members in transit, so the furnishings were rather eclectic.

-Another interesting architectural landmark in this city is one of Cuba's oldest bridges, over Yayabo river.
+Cuba's oldest bridges, over Yayabo river.
 Built in 1815 with clay bricks it forms 5 arcs being the center one 9 meters tall.
 The entire bridge is only 85 meters long and was designed for pedestrians and carriages during Colonial Cuba but has resisted modern heavier traffic so far.

 Lunch on your own on the historical center.

-Afternoon: after lunch we continue bus ride to Trinidad and check in at all-inclusive Trinidad del Mar Beach Resort.
+Luxury Casa Particular.
 You'll have time for dinner and a swim in the warm waters of the Caribbean Sea.

 Day 9.
-Friday 21 February.
-Trinidad
+Friday 15 November 2024.

-Morning: guided by City Historian, we will take a walking tour of UNESCO World Heritage Site, Trinidad’s Historical Center, a perfect relic of
+Morning: guided by City Historian, we will take a walking tour of UNESCO World Heritage Site,

 the early days of